nanpgdn/Updated-Portfolio/README.md

 # Updated-Portfolio
-First round of updates on portfolio
+Updated portfolio

-Includes screenshot of project 1 and link of deployed site.
+Includes screenshot of project 1 and link of deployed site or github repository.
 Also includes updated stylization, with an updated navbar and updated formatting to diplay past projects.

+Latest updates include links to Github and LinkedIn profiles.
+Both profiles have also been updated.